-Improving Diversity in the Life Sciences Industry
+Improving Diversity, Equity, and Inclusion in the Life Sciences Industry

 - Lead by example

 As part of your membership, MassBio’s dedicated DEI team provides a number of e-services, including one-on-one meetings, to help support you in all of our DEI goals and strategies.
 To learn more about what we can provide, email email@example.com.

 If you are not a member but are interested in becoming one contact Matt Koons.

 Are you creating a new DEI initiative at your company or looking for resources and tools to strengthen your existing work?
 Check out our DEI Resource Center to find templates for employee engagement surveys and diversity dashboards, “Getting Started” one-pagers for small and emerging companies, links to External Affinity Organizations, our Employee Resource Group report, and more.

 2021 Report – State of Racial, Ethnic & Gender Diversity